CoFly-Project/Vegetation-Indices/README.md

 </table>

-  **Figure 1** Example of  ```Vegetation Indices``` module pipeline of a given input image and the extracted VI maps.
+  **Figure 1** Example of  ```Vegetation Indices``` module pipeline of a given input image and its extracted VI maps.
 Lower index values are displayed with red color while higher index values correspond to green color.

 ## Citation
 (not published yet)